Schooners Racing, “Rhoda Mary” and “Katie Cluett”

-Click on the image above or the images below to see more detail.
+Click on an image to see and enjoy more detail.

-Built and maintained to an equivalent standard to superyachts, “Rhoda Mary” and “Katie Cluett” were considered the “Cutty Sark” and “Thermopylae” of the coast trade, crack ships.
+“Rhoda Mary” and “Katie Cluett” were considered the “Cutty Sark” and “Thermopylae” of the coast trade, crack ships & very smart.

 Would you like to commission a similar painting?

 You can purchase via our ‘Payments‘ page using Paypal or bank to bank

 By arrangement payments can be in installments.
 How much in my currency?
 Try our free XE Currency converter.

 T: + 44 (0)1865 52 2435 or Skype ‘gordonfrickers’